FelipeKha/vote_the_news/readme.md

 - Refactor the server to move the authentication work out of the router files
 - Vote button greyed out if article already voted
 - Dynamic view of the removed article when deleting an article (curently stays and needs to refresh to remove)
+- Add all the newspapers to the whitelist

 Will remain open